How To Dispose Treated Timber Properly

 As a general rule, you should try and salvage any old furniture made of pressure-treated wood.
 For instance, there are many DIY methods that may give you ideas on how to reuse small wood scraps, yard waste, and old lumber without creating hazardous waste.

-Many homeowners engaged in DIY projects often take the help of the internet to come up with ideas or inspiration for reusing old wood and furniture.
+Likewise, if the treated wood does not eventually end up in a waste stream, it is best to consider it waste.
+In that case, you can contact professional designers who can help reuse the treated lumber in small projects.
+Many homeowners engage in DIY projects often take the help of the internet to come up with ideas or inspiration for reusing old wood and furniture.
 Some might even try to renovate an old deck using materials easily found in local stores or around their homes.

 B. Take The Treated Wood To A Local Landfill Or A Transfer Station

-There are many safer alternatives to disposing of treated wood that you can explore.
+You can explore many safer alternatives to disposing of treated wood.
 However, the responsible thing to do with it is to take the treated wood to nearby town transfer stations or your local landfill.
+The manufacturers, contractors, and utilities will contact wood burner facilities and the local landfill to burn treated wood.

-Many homeowners believe in composting wood scraps, chips, and sawdust at home.
+Remember that you should never attempt to burn treated wood at home or in your yard, as it can result in a host of health problems.
+Besides, the resulting smoke and byproducts can be highly toxic to you and others around you.
+Many homeowners believe in home composting wood scraps, chips, and sawdust.
 However, this is a bad idea and can result in toxic waste.
 It is best to take the treated wood to its designated location and allow the local authorities to deal with it.

 Risks Of Irresponsible Disposal Of Treated Wood

 Furthermore, open burning of any non-clean wood pile in coking ovens or an open field can cause severe health problems and pose an environmental risk.
-Burning lumber or plastic causes the release of toxic gases and chemicals, which may even cause cancer.
+Burning lumber or plastic releases toxic gases and chemicals, which may even cause cancer.
+Generally, the chemicals used to treat wood help inhibit fungal decay caused by fungi and insects.
+These include ACQ preserve, chromate copper arsenate, and an oil-based compound like creosote, which is made of coal tar.

-DIY Projects For Pressure Treated Wood
+DIY Projects For Pressure-Treated Wood

-Wondering how you can renovate your old pressure treated lumber to create something innovative?
+Wondering how you can renovate your old pressure-treated lumber to create something innovative?
 Here are some ideas.

 1. Bookshelf